Icon

 Post-Traumatic Arthritis

-Previous fractures, ligament injuries, or old knee trauma may lead to uneven joint wear and later arthritis.
+Previous fractures, ligament injuries, meniscus damage, or old surgery can eventually lead to progressive joint degeneration.

 Knee Deformity